 The dream of an oceanarium in the Faroe Islands is both old and persistent, and there have been many discussions and suggestions about how it should be realized.

-But a project often starts with a passionate soul and this is also the case for Føroya Sjósavn (the National Oceanarium).
+A project often starts with a passionate soul and this is also the case for Føroya Sjósavn (the National Oceanarium).

 Bjørki Geyti, who has a background as a surveyor, biologist assistant and commercial diver, has worked with the sea for many years, among other things for the Natural History Museum and the Marine Biological Station of the Faroe Islands.
 One of the tasks was to construct some aquariums that researchers and students could use in their work.
 Soon, schools and kindergartens began to visit.
 It was clear that there was a great deal of interest and need for a public visiting aquarium.
 A dream was created.